isomerpages/mlaw-corp/news/press-releases/_posts/2012-07-17-New-Mediator-Management-Framework-to-be-rolled-out-by-the-Community-Mediation-Unit.md

 ---
-layout: post
-title: New Mediator Management Framework to be rolled out by the Community Mediation Unit
+title: 'New Mediator Management Framework to be rolled out by the Community Mediation Unit'
 permalink: /news/press-releases/new-mediator-management-framework-to-be-rolled-out-by-the-community-mediation-unit
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 17 Jul 2012 Posted in [Press releases](/news/press-releases)